The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Experimental design}

 A similar experimental design was used as the one for the previous VR experiment.
-Four avatar appearances were compared: one meshed avatar, the most used according to Weidner, et al. \citep{weidner2023systematic}, and three point-cloud avatars.
-Point-cloud avatars were used in the objective to induce lower social bias associated to the avatar appearance, based on (Hudson \& Hurter \citep{hudson2016avatar} and Yee \& Bailenson \citep{yee2007proteus}, while allowing an anthropomorphic representation and reproduction of human behavior.
-Due to organization constraints, participants tested two avatars, divided into two groups.
+Four avatar appearances were compared: one meshed avatar, the most used according to Weidner et al. \citep{weidner2023systematic}, and three point-cloud avatars.
+Point-cloud avatars were used in the objective to induce lower social bias associated with the avatar's appearance, based on (Hudson \& Hurter \citep{hudson2016avatar} and Yee \& Bailenson \citep{yee2007proteus}, while allowing an anthropomorphic representation and reproduction of human behavior.
+Due to organizational constraints, participants tested two avatars, divided into two groups.
 One group tested in random order, the meshed (M, Figure \ref{fig:xp2Avatars} up-left) avatar and the avatar with the highest number of point avatar (HP, 70 000 points, Figure \ref{fig:xp2Avatars} up-right), allowing to recognize the shape of the meshed avatar.
-The second group had tested in random order, the medium number of point (M, 10 000 points, Figure \ref{fig:xp2Avatars} down-left) and the lowest number of point (LP, 60 points, Figure \ref{fig:xp2Avatars} down-right) avatars.
-Before the beginning of the task, participants experienced an embodiment phase in front of a virtual mirror, following five instructions of 40 seconds each.
+The second group had tested in random order, the medium number of points (M, 10 000 points, Figure \ref{fig:xp2Avatars} down-left) and the lowest number of points (LP, 60 points, Figure \ref{fig:xp2Avatars} down-right) avatars.
+Before the task began, participants underwent an embodiment phase in front of a virtual mirror, following five instructions of 40 seconds each.